On November 5, 2007, Dr. Benjamin Lawson Hooks was awarded the Presidential Medal

 and for the example that he set as a man of decency and rectitude."

-grandmother was the second black woman in the United States to graduate from Berea
+his paternal grandmother was the second black woman in the United States to graduate

-College in Kentucky.
-As a result, he was encouraged to do well in his studies and
+from Berea College in Kentucky.
+As a result, he was encouraged to do well in his studies

 Hooks enrolled in pre-law at LeMoyne College in Memphis and then served his country